Photo: Ron Mader, Mexico City Museum (Some rights reserved)

 In the 14th and 15th centuries, the Aztecs created a vast empire whose boundaries stretched north to the region controlled by the Huastecs (present-day San Luis Potosí and Veracruz) and south to the land ruled by the Mixtecs and Zapotecs (present-day Oaxaca).

 For those interested in seeing the heart of the Aztec Empire, the first stop is Mexico City’s Zócalo — the centerpiece for visits to the Templo Mayor.
-Another must-visit is Tlatelolco Square, where an excavated mural painted in the early 1530s shows animals around the lake that used to occupy the valley.
+Another must-visit is nearby Tlatelolco, where an excavated mural painted in the early 1530s shows animals around the lake that used to occupy the valley.

 The Aztec god Huitzilopochtli, which means ‘hummingbird on the left,’ was said to have been born at Coatepec (Serpent Hill) near Tula.